Granulate/gprofiler/README.md

 Replace the values of `SERVICE_NAME` and `GPROFILER_TOKEN` -
   - Replace `<TOKEN>` in the command line with your token you got from the [gProfiler Performance Studio](https://profiler.granulate.io/installation) site
-  - Replace `<SERVICE NAME>` in the command line with the service name you wish to use Whenever you start a Dataflow job, add the `--setup_file /path/to/setup.py` flag with your `setup.py` copy (**PLEASE NOTE** - the flag is `--setup_file` and not `--setup-file`).
+  - Replace `<SERVICE NAME>` in the command line with the service name you wish to use whenever you start a Dataflow job, add the `--setup_file /path/to/setup.py` flag with your `setup.py` copy (**PLEASE NOTE** - the flag is `--setup_file` and not `--setup-file`).
 For example, here's a command that starts an example Apache Beam job with gProfiler:
 ```shell